Introduction to Gamification in Corporate Training

 3. Planning the Gamification

-- Associate rewards with gamification
+- Associate rewards with gamification in corporate training

 - Build an instant feedback system to encourage learning

-- Recognize more than one learner for the same thing so that the training doesn’t turn into a competition where everyone strives to take a spot
+- Recognize more than one learner for the same thing, so that the training doesn’t turn into a competition where everyone strives to take a spot

 - Acknowledge and appreciate every time a learner does something right to reinforce positive behavior